ryantaplin/docker-read-write-servlet/README.md

 Docker has been the first piece of exposure to such platforms and as part of my own investigation I plan to create two independent application that run side by side.
 A docker-write-servlet and a docker-read-servlet.

 # The Implementation
 This application will support a two in one system.
 A write-servlet and a read-servlet.
 The role of the application will be determined at run time by the environment variable set by the user.
-The write and read servlets should run side by side allowing you to persist and read data from the database simultaneously.
+The write and read servlets should run side by side allowing you to persist and read data from the server.database simultaneously.

 **Docker-Write** will accept various POST requests of which will contain a body of JSON.
-This JSON will be unmarshelled and validated; if successfully validated it will be persisted to the database.
+This JSON will be unmarshelled and validated; if successfully validated it will be persisted to the server.database.

 **Docker-Read** will be able to accept various GET requests.
 Each request will return a body of JSON back with a relevent message and code.
-This JSON will be formed from data found in the instance of my database - if the value is not found then an error will be returned as a result of this.
+This JSON will be formed from data found in the instance of my server.database - if the value is not found then an error will be returned as a result of this.

 **Database**

-At this point in time I foresee the database being a single point of failure but ultimately I would also like to make MySQL scalable.
-My choice of database is currently an instance of [MySQL](https://www.mysql.com/).
+At this point in time I foresee the server.database being a single point of failure but ultimately I would also like to make MySQL scalable.
+My choice of server.database is currently an instance of [MySQL](https://www.mysql.com/).

 **Note: 11/06/17**
-Change database to [Oracle](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=oracle&starCount=0) to support database editioning.
+Change server.database to [Oracle](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=oracle&starCount=0) to support server.database editioning.

 ![Diagram of Applications](https://image.ibb.co/ebSXtF/Write_Read_Serv.png)